rmotani/paleomass/Options.md

 - ffin.adj.up ......
 Position adjustment along the Y axis (dorso-ventral axis) for the forefin, in pixels.
 - ffin.onset ......
 Position adjustment along the Z axis (cranio-caudal axis) for the forefin, in pixels.
 - ffin.thick ......
 Maximum thickness of the forefin relative to the chord in percentage.
+- ffin.yaw ......
+Yaw angle of the forefin around the Y axis (dorso-ventral axis).

 ### Hindfin/pelvic fin/pelvic flipper
-- hfin.spread ......
+- hfin.roll ......
 Rotation angle of the hindfin around the Z axis (cranio-caudal axis).
-- hfin.sweep ......
-Sweep angle of the hindfin around the X axis (bilateral axis).
+- hfin.pitch ......
+Pitch angle of the hindfin around the X axis (bilateral axis).
 - hfin.adj.lat ......
 Position adjustment along the X axis (bilateral axis) for the hindfin, in pixels.
 - hfin.adj.up ......
 Position adjustment along the Y axis (dorso-ventral axis) for the hindfin, in pixels.
 - hfin.onset ......
 Position adjustment along the Z axis (cranio-caudal axis) for the hindfin, in pixels.
-- hfin.thick Maximum thickness of the hindfin relative to the chord in percentage.
+- hfin.thick ......
+Maximum thickness of the hindfin relative to the chord in percentage.
+- hfin.yaw ......
+Yaw angle of the hindin around the Y axis (dorso-ventral axis).

 ### Anal fin
 - afin.adj.up ......
 Position adjustment along the Y axis (dorso-ventral axis) for the anal fin, in pixels.
 - afin.onset ......
 Position adjustment along the Z axis (cranio-caudal axis) for the anal fin, in pixels.
-- afin.sweep ......
-Sweep angle of the anal fin around the X axis (bilateral axis).
+- afin.pitch ......
+Pitch angle of the anal fin around the X axis (bilateral axis).
+- afin.roll ......
+Rotation angle of the anal fin around the Z axis (cranio-caudal axis).
 - afin.thick ......
 Maximum thickness of the anal fin relative to the chord in percentage.
+- afin.yaw ......
+Yaw angle of the anal fin around the Y axis (dorso-ventral axis).

 ### Cephalofoil
 - ceph.adj.up ......
 Position adjustment along the Y axis (dorso-ventral axis) for the cephalofoil, in pixels.
 - ceph.onset ......
 Position adjustment along the Z axis (cranio-caudal axis) for the cephalofoil, in pixels.
-- ceph.rot ......
+- ceph.roll ......
 Rotation angle of the cephalofoil around Z axis (cranio-caudal axis). pi/2 for horizontal cephalfoil.
-- ceph.sweep ......
-Sweep angle of the cephalofoil around the X axis (bilateral axis).
+- ceph.pitch ......
+Pitch angle of the cephalofoil around the X axis (bilateral axis).
 - ceph.thick ......
 Maximum thickness of the cephalofoil relative to the chord in percentage.
+- ceph.yaw ......
+Yaw angle of the cephalofoil around the Y axis (dorso-ventral axis).

 ## Test-run
 - Test.Run ......
 Whether to set the positions and rotations of fins for a test run